revaturelabs/AutoSurvey-back/README.md

     -  Upload a .csv file of survey data to be persisted to the Database
     -  View overall analyses of all batches for all time
     -  View analyses of all batches by week
-- Administrators have the ability to register an internal employee to have access to the Analyses
+- Administrators have the ability to register an internal employee to have access to the QC Survey Data Analysis Page
 - Revature Associates can submit weekly QC Surveys

 ## Further Development
 - Structure to be able to view aggregated survey data for an individual batch by week has been created, but not yet implemented.
+- Automate the Registration process by implementing Spring Boot Mail (like Spring Web for SMTP) to send registration links via email.
+- Add more or varied visualizations to the Analysis Page.

 ## Required Dependencies
 - Spring Data JPA